itsmehara/LearnAssetMgmt/SectionsRemaining.md

 #### Environmental, Social, and Governance (ESG) Criteria

-ESG criteria are rules to make sure companies are being good to the environment, treating people fairly, and running their business honestly.

 ESG criteria refer to a set of standards used to evaluate a company's operations in three key areas: environmental impact, social responsibility, and governance practices.
-Environmental criteria consider how a company performs as a steward of nature.
+Environmental criteria assess how a company performs as a steward of nature.
 Social criteria examine how it manages relationships with employees, suppliers, customers, and communities.
 Governance involves a company’s leadership, executive pay, audits, internal controls, and shareholder rights.
-Incorporating ESG factors into investment analysis aims to identify risks and opportunities that may not be captured by traditional financial metrics, promoting long-term sustainable growth.
+Incorporating ESG factors into investment analysis aims to identify risks and opportunities that traditional financial metrics might overlook, promoting long-term sustainable growth.

+In simpler terms, ESG criteria are rules to ensure companies are good to the environment, treat people fairly, and run their business honestly.

 #### Impact Investing

-Impact investing is putting your money into projects that not only make money but also do good things for people and the planet.

 Impact investing is an investment strategy aimed at generating positive social or environmental impact alongside financial returns.
 Investors actively seek out companies, organizations, or funds that aim to achieve measurable beneficial outcomes in areas such as renewable energy, education, healthcare, and affordable housing.
 Unlike traditional philanthropy, impact investing requires a return on capital, aligning financial goals with societal benefits.

+In simpler terms, impact investing means putting your money into projects that not only make a profit but also do good things for people and the planet.

 #### Ethical Considerations in Investment Decisions

-This means choosing to invest in companies that do the right thing, like being honest and treating their workers well.

-Ethical considerations in investment decisions involve evaluating potential investments based on moral principles and values.
-This includes avoiding companies involved in harmful activities (e.g., tobacco, firearms, pollution) and supporting those that demonstrate ethical behavior, social responsibility, and sustainability.
-Ethical investing aims to align investment choices with personal or institutional values, often involving the use of negative screening, positive screening, and shareholder advocacy to influence corporate behavior.
+Ethical considerations in investment decisions involve looking at potential investments based on moral principles and values.
+This means avoiding companies involved in harmful activities like tobacco, firearms, or pollution and supporting those that show ethical behavior, social responsibility, and sustainability.
+Ethical investing aims to match investment choices with personal or institutional values.
+It often includes using negative screening to avoid certain companies, positive screening to choose good ones, and shareholder advocacy to influence corporate behavior.

+In simpler terms, it means choosing to invest in companies that do the right thing, like being honest and treating their workers well.

 -----------------------------------------------------------